filakhtov/gentoo-use-docs/dev-libs/libgit2.md

 This flag should normally be disabled, unless there is a need to use GSSAPI/SPNEGO protocols.

-### libressl
-Provide an ability to use the `libressl` library in place of the `openssl` for crypto operations.

-This flag should only ever be toggled system-wide, because these libraries can't be simultaneosly installed on a single system.

 ### ssh
 Pass the `-DUSE_SSH=ON` option to the CMake build command.
 Link agains the `LibSSH2` library to provide support for GIT over SSH (Secure Shell) transport protocol.